College of Business > Faculty > A to Z listing of Faculty > Robert Kallen

 MA, Economics, Washington University, 1982JD, Law, Washington University, 1982BA, History and Economics, University of Illinois, 1979

-Robert Kallen is a clinical professor of economics and director of the MS program in economics & policy analysis.
+Robert Kallen is a clinical professor of economics.
 He has over 25 years of teaching experience.
 Kallen was the recipient of the 2007 Daniel Seiden-Adjunct Teaching Award.
 Kallen was an adjunct professor at the Lake Forest Graduate School of Management, where he received the 2002 Distinguished Faculty Award and the 2007, 2008, and 2009 Teaching Excellence Award.
 He has also developed two new courses on business ethics, which concentrate on race, class, and gender issues as well as a course on business, government and democracy, which he is now teaching at Washington University Law School.

 Kallen founded RSK Strategies, LLC, which provides expertise and capital to small and growing companies specializing in the food and education sectors.
 From 1984-1992, he was vice president of operations and general counsel for Bake-Line Products, Inc (a private-label cookie manufacturing company with national distribution and annual sales of over $100 million).
 Kallen was also a staff attorney at the Federal Trade Commission in Washington, D.C.
 (1982-1984) and at the Environmental Law and Policy Center of the Midwest (1993-1995).
 He has served on numerous boards and advisory boards in the private sector over the last 20 years.